mkalpana/km-react-meal-planner/README.md

 1. Clone this git repository using `git clone git@github.com:mkalpana/km-react-meal-planner.git`
 2. Install the dependencies using `npm install`
+3. Create a Receipe Search API App in Edamam and replace the App ID and App Key in `.env` file.
-3. Run `npm start` to run the application in development mode.
+4. Run `npm start` to run the application in development mode.

 ## Building production assets.